JamesHirschorn/TCPClientServer/README.md

 encapsulated in IO_base and the derived classes (SSL_IO.hpp and Unsecured.hpp).
 The strategy pattern is also used to specify input and output filters.
 This is currently used for compression (see Filter_base.hpp, DefaultFilter.hpp and CompressionFilter.hpp).
-A singtleton is used for the client message queue.
+A singleton is used for the client message queue.

 The code is mostly very simple with short code files.
 The "heavy-lifting" is